KajtekH/Sentiment-analysis/README.md

 ```

 ## Usage
-To get data from Twitter you need a key from RapidAPI https://rapidapi.com/alexanderxbx/api/twitter-api45/
+To get the data from Twitter you need a key from [RapidAPI](https://rapidapi.com/alexanderxbx/api/twitter-api45/)

 Run script from cmd
 ```cmd